 The SoundPEATS TrueFree have great isolation performance.
 Even if they don’t have any active noise cancelation feature, they passively isolate a good amount of background noise, especially if you can create a good deal with the included tips.
 They’ll be a decent option for commuting or at the office and since they also barely leak, you can mask more noise by raising your listening volume without bothering people around you.

 Their isolation performance is above-average.
 Despite lacking active noise cancelation, the TrueFree passively isolate a good amount of ambient noise.
 They achieve about 10dB of isolation in the bass range, where engine rumbles sit, which is decent.
 In the mid-range, important to block out ambient chatter, they achieved an isolation of more than 19dB, which is good and useful at the office.
 In the treble range, responsible for sharp sounds like S and Ts and fan noise, they block 34dB, which is also good.
 These headphones will be a decent option for blocking noise in daily commutes or at the office.
 If you want slightly better isolation you can check out the Xfyro xS2, however, the rest of their performance may not be worth the extra cost when compared to the TrueFree.
+See our recommendations for the best wireless noise cancelling earbuds.

 The leakage performance is excellent.
 These in-ears practically do not leak, so you don't need to worry about disturbing people around you unless you are blasting your music in a very quiet room.
 With the music at 100dB SPL, the leakage at 1 foot away averages 25dB SPL and peaks at 33dB SPL, which is noticeably quieter than the noise floor of an average office.